 Walrus Operator Pitfalls

-There are many times it’s possible for you to use the walrus operator, but where it won’t necessarily improve the readability or efficiency of your code.
+You’ll run into several situations where it’s possible for you to use the walrus operator, but it won’t necessarily improve the readability or efficiency of your code.
 In those cases, you’re better off writing your code in a more traditional manner.

 Conclusion